kdoore/CS2335-Gitbook/project-1-score-and-ui-elements/button-example.md

    - Set color so it's visible
    - change font size, or select BestFit, so it's visible
    - Change default text to: "Hello"
+   - Set paragraph alignment as desired
+   - Set the Rect-Transform so the text is anchored to stay within the canvas.

 **Create C# script:  Controller.cs**